BLSHEE22/Scrabble-Score-Calculator/README.md

 I am currently in the process of adding the ability to specify double/triple letter or word scores.

-Enjoy and let me know any improvements I can make!
+Enjoy and let me know if there are any improvements I can make!